freeCodeCamp/freeCodeCamp/guide/english/elixir/index.md

 ---

 <img src="https://elixir-lang.org/images/logo/logo.png">

-## Elixir

 Elixir is a dynamic, functional programming language built to run on the Erlang virtual machine (BEAM).
 Elixir is known for being a concurrent and general purpose language that is often leveraged with the powerful Phoenix framework.
-This language was created by José Valim, and has been influenced by languages like Ruby, Erlang, and Closure.
+This language was created by José Valim, and has been influenced by languages like Ruby, Erlang, and Clojure.

-You can <a href="https://elixir-lang.org/">read more</a> about it on the own website!
+You can read more about it on the [official Elixir website!](https://elixir-lang.org/)